 What type of visa do I need in order to work in the UK?

-The visa you will be applying for is called Tier 2 General visa.
+If you have an offer of employment in a highly skilled position, you will be applying for a Tier 2 General visa.

 If you are a Commonwealth citizen and have a UK born grandparent you do not need a sponsor.
 You can apply for an ancestry visa which will give you the right to take up employment or set up a business.
 You can also come to the UK to look for a suitable position as long as you have sufficient funds to support yourself during this process.
 This visa will allow you to settle, or apply for indefinite leave to remain, after five years of residence.